Divegato/small-world/README.md

 Ludum Dare 48 Compo

 ## Controls
-* Arrow keys to fly around.
+* WASD keys to fly around.
+* Spacebar to jump.
 * Click anywhere to place a block.
-* Mouse wheel to zoom in and out
+* Mouse wheel to zoom in and out.